Open-source hardware: History

 The Open Source Hardware Association (OSHWA) at oshwa.org acts as hub of open-source hardware activity of all genres, while cooperating with other entities such as TAPR, CERN, and OSI.
 The OSHWA was established as an organization in June 2012 in Delaware and filed for tax exemption status in July 2013.
 After some debates about trademark interferences with the OSI, in 2012 the OSHWA and the OSI signed a co-existence agreement.

 The FOSSi Foundation is founded in 2015 as a UK-based non-profit to promote and protect the open source silicon chip movement, roughly a year after the official release of RISC-V architecture.

 The Free Software Foundation has suggested an alternative "free hardware" definition derived from the Four Freedoms.

+In 2026, to better integrate open hardware into conventional technological development, Open Source Technology Readiness Levels (OSTRLs), were developed.
+They are a readiness assessment framework for evaluating the openness maturity of technologies to be integrated into open source ecosystems built on top of the traditional Technology Readiness Levels.